-If the individual is purchasing the full period or part of the period by deduction from their salary and they will have indicated either that they wish to pay this off over a period equal to the number of years of service they are purchasing or the period to their 60^{th} birthday whichever is the earlier, then, establish the payroll deductions.
+If the individual is purchasing the full period or part of the period by deduction from their salary and they will have indicated that they wish to pay this off over the period equal to the number of years of service being purchased or the period to their 60th birthday whichever is the earlier, then establish the payroll deductions.
 Check that the period is not more that the period of years that they are purchasing.
 Check that the repayments occur before the individual reaches the age of 60 years of age.

-Remember that the deductions are a fixed payment not a percentage of salary and send all information to Teachers Pension with copies of their file.
+Remember that the deduction is a fixed payment not a percentage of salary and send all information to Teachers Pension with copies of their file.
 At the same time confirm this with the individual.